BaldLab/Corvino_etal_2024_EJI/README.md

 This repository holds the code and input/output used and generated within the above manuscript.

-Raw data is available at the following GEO accession (Place here once generated).
+Raw data is available at the following GEO accession GSE260676.

 Please do not hesitate to contact me (Dillon Corvino) if you have any questions about this dataset or the analysis.